What is tooth decay?

 If your child has signs of being generally unwell, like a fever or facial swelling, and you think these might be because of dental problems, see your dentist or GP or go to a hospital emergency department straight away.

-Other ways to avoid tooth decay
+Other ways to help children and teenagers avoid tooth decay

 Being a role model